Vincent Thomas Bridge: Tolls

 When the bridge opened in 1963, the toll was 25 cents in each direction, with the toll plaza on the Terminal Island side.
 In 1983, the toll increased to 50 cents for westbound traffic but became free for eastbound traffic.
 In 2000, tolls were eliminated on the Vincent Thomas Bridge, leaving the San Diego–Coronado Bridge as the only remaining toll bridge in Southern California.
 After the San Diego-Coronado Bridge stopped collecting tolls in 2002, the California Department of Transportation was able to devolve authority over toll bridges to the Bay Area Toll Authority in June 2005.

 The toll plaza houses California Highway Patrol facilities.

 Popular culture

 The cruise Ship Sapphire Princess passes under the Vincent Thomas Bridge as it departs Port of Los Angeles in 2011.

 Films

-The bridge has featured in numerous movies such as the original 1974 Gone in 60 Seconds and the 2000 Gone in 60 Seconds remake, Lethal Weapon 2, Lethal Weapon 4, To Live and Die in L.A., City of Angels, Charlie's Angels, Inception, and Den of Thieves.
+The bridge has featured in numerous movies such as the original 1974 Gone in 60 Seconds and the 2000 Gone in 60 Seconds remake, Lethal Weapon 2, Lethal Weapon 4, To Live and Die in L.A., City of Angels, Charlie's Angels, and Den of Thieves.

 In the 1995 film Heat, the bridge is mentioned by Robert De Niro's character when he points to the location and mistakenly refers to it as the "St. Vincent Thomas Bridge."